Antipope Victor IV (1159–1164): Synods

+From 1159 to 1162, Victor participated in four councils; Pavia (February 1160), Lodi (June 1161), St.-Jean-de-Losne (September 1162), and Trier (November 1162).
+All were convened under the auspices to condemn Alexander III and his supporters.

 Recognition

 King Valdemar I of Denmark also gave his support to Victor IV, but the primate of Denmark archbishop Eskil of Lund became a partisan of Alexander III.
 It seems that Poland also supported Victor IV.
 Alexander was nevertheless able to gain the support of the rest of western Europe, because since the days of Hildebrand the power of the pope over the church in the various countries had increased so greatly that the kings of France and of England could not view with indifference a revival of such imperial control of the papacy as had been exercised by the Emperor Henry III.
 Therefore, France, England, Castile, Sweden, Norway, Scotland, Hungary, Sicily, and the Crusader states in Outremer recognized Alexander III as true pope, even if in some of these countries there were significant Victorine minorities in episcopates or among feudal rulers.
 The papal schism in Europe was now a fact.

 In 1162, King Louis VII of France wavered once more.
 Frederick then attempted to convoke a joint council at Saint-Jean-de-Losne with Louis VII to decide the issue of who should be the pope.
-Louis neared the meeting site, but when he became aware that Frederick had stacked the votes for Alexander, Louis decided not to attend the council.
+Louis neared the meeting site, but when he became aware that Frederick had stacked the votes for Victor, Louis decided not to attend the council.
 As a result, the issue was not resolved at that time.
 This disastrous meeting had as its result that the king held firmly to the obedience of Alexander.
 During the years 1162–1165 Alexander lived in France, and from 1163 the pope exerted himself to gain more of Germany for his cause.